burness/neural_style_tensorflow/fast_neural_style/README.md

 To train a model for fast stylizing:

-`python train_fast_neural_style.py --TRAIN_IMAGES_PATH coco_img_path --STYLE_IMAGES style.png --BATCH_SIZE 4`
+`python train_fast_neural_style.py --TRAIN_IMAGES_PATH coco_img_path --STYLE_IMAGES style.png --BATCH_SIZE 8`

 Where `--TRAIN_IMAGES_PATH` points to a directory of JPEGs to train the model.
 The paper uses the [COCO image dataset](http://msvocds.blob.core.windows.net/coco2014/train2014.zip) (13GB).
-With my 2GB GTX960 card I can do a batch_size of 3 images.
-The paper trains the model for 2 epochs (160.000/BATCH_SIZE iteration).
+With my K20 card I can do a batch_size of 8 images.
+The paper trains the model for 2 epochs.

 To generate images fast with an already trained model: